Sstrouderr/Capstone-repo/README.md

 ##  Final Result

-- Animation Genre
+- Animation, Action, or Adventure Genre

-- Run-time of 100 to 175 minutes
+- Run-time of 120 to 150 minutes

 - Release movie in the second quarter of the year